 What should I avoid while taking Promethazine VC with Codeine?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Avoid driving or operating machinery until you know how Promethazine VC with Codeine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 This medicine can slow or stop your breathing, and death may occur.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Stop taking this medicine and call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

-little or no urination;
+little or no urination; or

-Serious side effects may be more likely in older adults and those who are ill or debilitated.
+Serious side effects may be more likely in older adults and those who are overweight, malnourished, or debilitated.